 Patients who have undergone a procedure using sedation dentistry will tell you it is a simple, relaxing way to experience dentistry.

 Sedation dentistry is closely regulated by law, and there are three sedative states at which your dentist can administer your treatment: mild sedation, moderate sedation, and deep sedation.
-Here at Breathe M/D, we safely offer mild sedation for your safety and well being.
+Here at Breathe M/D, we safely offer IV and mild sedation for your safety and well being.

 - Mild Sedation — Anxiolysis is the lightest form of sedation dentistry and is often used for patients with mild anxiety, longer procedures, or more complex situations.
 Mild sedation is usually administered orally.
 You remain awake or very sleepy throughout the entire procedure and are able to breathe on your own, but you will feel a great sense of relaxation.
 Patients typically recover from anxiolysis sedation within a few hours after the procedure is complete.
 Nitrous oxide inhalation (laughing gas) is another form of mild to moderate sedation that results in relaxation during treatment.
 Sometimes, nitrous and oral sedatives are used together to increase the state of relaxation.